xxgreg/lit_example/README.md

 A lightweight browser based template renderer for Dart.

-An experimental Dart library build on [lit-html](https://github.com/PolymerLabs/lit-html).
+An experimental Dart library built on [lit-html](https://github.com/PolymerLabs/lit-html).

 lit-dart lets you write HTML templates with Dart template literals, or Dart function syntax and efficiently render and re-render those templates to DOM.